dbca-wa/science-projects-client/docs/ReactGuide.md

 ### Prerequisites

-In order to establish a frontend we first require some development tools.
-Tools required for development may differ depending on operating system (OS), however, this guide assumes a Windows device with appropriate permissions for installing tools and performing development work.
+Tools required for development may differ depending on operating system (OS), however, this guide was designed using a fresh install of Windows 11 on a virtual machine, and assumes that you have appropriate permissions for installing tools and performing development work.
+The tools you will need to install are as follows:

+Core:

+-   VSCode (Recommended for useful extensions)
+-   Git (For commiting and pushing, alternative is Github Desktop)
+-   Node (Required for javascript development)
+-   Bun (Package manager, alternative is npm)
+-   Docker (Devops flow)

+If building out a backend:

+-   Python
+-   Poetry
+-   PostgreSQL

 ### Create the App